CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 As required in IND.1.A5 development of a suitable zone concept, all external interfaces of the environment should be risk assessed.
 From the risks identified, specific individual security measures SHOULD be derived.

-By implementing one or more connection zones (DMZs) in a PAP structure (firewall-encapsulated Application Layer Gateways), end-to-end external connections can be terminated and required security checks (virus protection, formatting of data, checking and filtering of content, media breaks) can be carried out without adjustments the ICS system are necessary.
+By implementing one or more connection zones (DMZs) in a PAP structure (firewall-encapsulated Application Layer Gateways), end-to-end external connections can be terminated and required security checks (virus protection, formatting of data, checking and filtering of content, media breaks) can be carried out without any adjustments the ICS system are necessary.

 The implementation of this requirement increases perimeter security.
 Supplementary organizational and technical measures SHOULD be identified and implemented to further reduce the risks of intentional and accidental circumvention of the perimeter, such as the use of removable media or mobile devices.